pvcraven/networking-down-under-book/source/chapter_03/chapter_03.rst

 power supply.
-To connect the grounds, run a wire from one of the blue lines on the 5V negative voltage of one board to one of the blue lines on the 5V negative voltage of the other board, as shown by the wire on the right side of :numref:`two_pis`.
+To connect the grounds, run a wire from one of the blue lines on the 5V negative voltage of one board to one of the blue lines on the 5V negative voltage of the other board, as shown by the wire on the right side of :ref:`two_pis`.

 .. _two_pis:
 .. figure:: ../chapter_03/media/two_pis.svg
    :alt: Two Raspberry Pi Computers

+   Two Raspberry Pi Computers

    Tying two Raspberry Pi computers together.
 This diagram shows only the new connections, not the LEDs you should already have working.

 Next, run the signal wire from the first board to the second.
 You'll use pin 12 for the signal.
-Run a wire from pin 12 on one board to a 220 red-red-brown resistor, and then run a second wire from the resistor's other leg to pin 12 on the other board (see the wires on the left side in Figure 3-10).
+Run a wire from pin 12 on one board to a 220 red-red-brown resistor, and then run a second wire from the resistor's other leg to pin 12 on the other board (see the wires on the left side in :ref:`two_pis`).
 Keep your blinking LED from Step 2 attached; it'll help you see what's happening.

 If you have only one Raspberry Pi available, you can run a resistor